-The five-phase cascade inverter controlled by signals based on the Haar wavelet transform allows obtaining a waveform of the output voltage with a very low content of higher harmonics without using PWM modulation and additional filters.
-At the same time, an RL load with a low inductance value allows to obtain a current waveform similar to a sine wave with a low THD = 5.5 %.
+The three-phase cascade inverter controlled by signals calculated based on the Haar wavelet allows obtaining a waveform of the output voltage with a very low content of THD without using PWM modulation and additional filters.
+On the other hand, an RL load with a low inductance value allows us to obtain a current waveform similar to a sine wave with a low THD = 4.4 %.
 As a result, the proposed system with wavelet control is an interesting proposition in the case of intensively developing systems with multi-level inverters in renewable energy sources.

 The presented simulation studies encourage the implementation of this control strategy in a real system.
-Verification tests in the real system are very effortless because in order to build a cascade inverter, according to the topology shown in Figure 3, only standard single-phase H-bridge inverters are needed as components.
+Tests in the real system are very real because to build a cascade inverter with the topology shown in Figure 3, very popular single-phase H-bridge inverter systems are needed.